 Rohyans also says there is no evidence baby powder helps to prevent or treat a rash.

 The second pediatrician, Dr. Jennifer Shu, agrees with Rohyans.
 “Pediatricians no longer recommend talc-based baby powders because they’re dangerous if inhaled, but I see no danger in cornstarch-based powders if they’re used sparingly and carefully…there are times when cornstarch powder isn’t a good idea.
 If your baby’s skin is raw from diaper rash, for example, it’s probably best to keep powder off it and use a diaper ointment or cream instead.”

 I just went to check to see if I have cornstarch baby powder, and it turns out I do.
 But I didn’t buy it on purpose, and I think the powder before this one was talcum-based.
 So my son is probably going to die from asthma now, right?

 After hearing the Academy of Pediatrics doesn’t recommend Baby Powder I did some more investigating and discovered this Wiki page.

 Baby powder is unsafe, because it contains various combinations of finely ground particles, which are easily carried through the air, in the same way that dust is.
 These powders can be easily inhaled and irritate the baby’s lungs possibly resulting in pneumonia, breathing difficulties or even death.

-Everyone seems to be advocating not using Baby Powder at all saying that if you must, never shake it directly on to your baby’s skin.
+Everyone seems to be advocating not using baby powder at all, and most articles and experts agree: if you must use it, never shake it directly on to your baby’s skin.
 Instead, hold the powder away from your baby, and shake a small amount into your hand.
-Keep the baby powder away from your child, and out of reach, at all times,
+Keep the baby powder away from your child, and out of reach, at all times.